Berry College: LifeWorks program

 Berry College's student work program, called LifeWorks, guarantees every student a job on campus for those interested in participating.
 The work program is based upon the original idea the school was formed around.
 The founder, Martha Berry, would educate local children for free if they would work around campus.
 This continues to help offset the tuition cost to this day.
-This program creates the opportunity for real work experience to build their resumes and apply their particular academic interests.
-Students are paid based on the level (1–5) at which they work.
-Level 1 workers are typically just starting at their jobs and are paid $9 per hour.
-As students move up in experience and leadership, they move up in levels and are paid slightly more with each level.
-The maximum number of hours a student can work each week depends on their grade.
-Freshmen are limited to 10 hours a week.
-Sophomores and above can work from 12 to 16 hours a week based upon scholarship or other stipulations.

 Film and television

 Berry College has been used as a site for the filming of several movies, in addition to music videos by bands such as Casting Crowns.
 The most notable films are Remember the Titans and Sweet Home Alabama.
 Disney's Perfect Harmony (1991) was filmed almost entirely on campus at buildings such as Oak Hill, Frost Chapel, the Old Mill, and the Ford Buildings.
 A short scene from Dutch was filmed on the Berry campus.
-In addition, scenes for the new series, The Following, starring Kevin Bacon, were filmed here.
+In addition, scenes for the Fox series, The Following, starring Kevin Bacon, were filmed here.
 In the Constantine television series, the Ford Buildings and the Old Mill were used as the settings for Ravenscar Asylum and John Constantine's hideout, respectively.
 The Netflix Original Stranger Things filmed parts of its fourth season at the Ford Complex.

 Religious life

-Berry College's mission statement espouses "values based on Christian principles."
-The college board chose to shutter the middle and high school academy, and used that campus property to court leadership of Chick Fil-A, a Christian-run business, through its WinShape foundation programs.
+Berry College's mission statement espouses "values based on Christian principles".
+The institution's board of trustees chose to shutter the middle and high school academy, and used that campus property to court leadership of Chick Fil-A, a Christian-run business, through its WinShape foundation programs.
 The campus has a chaplain, four chapels, and an active religion-in-life program supporting all Christian denominations and religions outside of Christianity.
 The school recognizes the Student Association for an Inter-Religious Community, which is a student organization that encourages dialogue between religions represented on campus.

 Campus housing

-The college has housing for employees.
+Berry College has housing for employees.

 Faculty housing on the Berry College property is zoned to Floyd County School District for public school (for dependents of college employees living on the property).
 The zoned secondary schools for Berry College's housing are Armuchee Middle School and Armuchee High School.